unnus/unnus/content/medical/a-step-by-step-guide-to-swot-analysis-in-healthcare-2020.md

 +++
 {{% hook %}}**If you’d like to soar your medical business performance, slash potential risks in half, and harvest the untouched profitability lands, this article is for you.**{{% /hook %}}

-In this article, I’ll lay share with you what is SWOT Analysis, how you can perform it, AND how you can _track_ your success using this tool.
+In this article, I’ll share with you what is SWOT Analysis, how you can perform it, AND how you can _track_ your success using this tool.

 This guide also introduces a brand new tool called **SWOT Strategy Canvas™** that supercharges your SWOT analysis for better performance and measurability.